When preparing for interviews, many beginning English teachers often ask us what the large English language schools are looking for in their teachers.

 Youth is Key or is it?

 Bear in mind a youthful looking and acting 35 year old instructor and one who looks old makes a difference too.
 Smaller schools will hire older English teachers because they often focus more on quality of teaching and so want more experienced teachers.
+They also want the stability of a teacher who isn't out on the town every night and will stick around longer and build re pore with the students.

 We personally know of schools who hire ESL teachers in their 50’s so the bottom line is: just because you’re not fresh out of school, your age (within reason) shouldn’t deter you.
+One notable and frankly quite obvious point is being in good health.
+Some schools will ask about this when they start to see high numbers.

 Find Teaching Jobs in Japan on our Teaching Jobs Abroad Page.
 Full-time & Part-time Listings for Jobs All Over Japan.
 Teaching Jobs added almost daily.